 Using VideoStudio to make “quickie” explainer videos is overkill; they simply don’t require a software tool that takes the “Swiss army knife” approach.
 So…

 I recently purchased a subscription to Rocketium, a video creation and editing tool that takes a streamlined approach to making short informational videos.
-Rocketium not only provides me with the software, but also access to a wide-ranging library of graphics, photos, video clips, animations, and music – pretty well all of the ingredients one needs to quickly produce an explainer video!
+Rocketium provides me not only with the software but also access to a wide-ranging library of graphics, photos, video clips, animations, and music – pretty well all the ingredients one needs to quickly produce an explainer video!

 My first project with this software was to author a video for Websmithian that tells the viewer, ‘Five things your new website has just gotta do.’
 It’s obviously a quick pitch for my business and, I hope, explains five of the things that I do as a website designer for my clients that are critical to having a successful website.
 It lasts just short of a minute-and-a-half (I just couldn’t seem to make my five points in any less time!) and took me just a few hours to create.

 The other great thing about my little video is that it really is little!
-All 101 seconds of it are crammed into a file that’s less than 9MB in size – so it’s quick to load on my website and I don’t need to rely on YouTube or another host.
-The video is actually hosted right on my website.
+I crammed all 101 seconds of it into a file that’s less than 9MB in size, so it loads quickly on my website and I don’t need to rely on YouTube or another host.
+I actually host the video on my website.

 Consider just what an explainer video might do for your business or organization and how relatively inexpensive it might be for me to produce one or two for you!